 We refer to (4) as the local uniqueness of the exit waves which means unique determination of the exit waves up to the block phases but not globally since $\theta{\mathbf{t}}$ can depend on \mathbf{t} and vary from block to block.
 However, the block phase profile is not arbitrary.
-For example, block phases for the raster scan and the perturbed raster scan always form an arithmetic progression (see below), possessing two degrees of freedom.
+For example, block phases for the raster scan always form an arithmetic progression (Theorem 3.1), possessing two degrees of freedom.

-We will take (4) as the starting point of our analysis of raster scan ambiguities, first to characterize all the ambiguities in the raster scan and, second, to show how to harness the nonlinear coupling in (4) by more nuanced design of measurement schemes in which pixel-scale changes result in total eradication of ambiguities other than the inherent ones through the intermediate-scale coupling.
+We will take (4) as the starting point of our analysis of raster scan ambiguities.
+We refer to any pair (ν^{00}, g) that satisfy (4) as a ptychographic solution and (μ^{00}, f) the true solution.
+Any ptychographic solution other than the true one is an ambiguity of blind ptychography.
+As noted above, the ambiguities of a constant scaling factor and affine phase factor are inherent to any blind ptychographic scheme.
+In this paper we aim first to characterize all the other ambiguities in the raster scan and, second, to show how to harness the nonlinear intermediate-scale coupling in (4) by more nuanced schemes with pixel-scale changes to totally eradicate ambiguities other than the inherent ones.